 Here are a few things to be aware of before you begin.

 Step 1: Decide Your Goals

 First and foremost, you should decide what you are trying to achieve.
-Many people begin online trading with a rush of energy and enthusiasm believing they’re going to make vast sums of money very quickly.
+Many people begin online trading with a rush of enthusiasm believing they’re going to make vast sums of money very quickly.

 - Your financial resources – free capital

 - Your financial experience

 - Your attitude to losses